HL7/fhir-udap-security-ig/input/pagecontent/general.md

 1. A server **SHALL** include the `scope` parameter in a token response if the set of scopes granted by the server to the client application is not identical to the set of scopes requested by the client application, or if the client application does not include a set of requested scopes in its request.

-### Certification example for client applications
+### Certifications for client applications

-This section provides an example UDAP Certification that can be used by client applications or third parties to declare additional information about the client application at the time of registration.
+As discussed in [UDAP Certifications and Endorsements for Client Applications](https://www.udap.org/udap-certifications-and-endorsements-stu1.html), certifications can be used by client applications or third parties to declare additional information about a client application at the time of registration.

+The table in Section 7.4.1 provides a template for UDAP Certification definitions.
+A trust community **MAY** publish one or more Certification definitions using this template.
+A Certification definition specifies the values to be used for the `certification_name` and `certification_uris` keys and the allowed `grant_types`.
+The trust community determines whether or not the optional `scopes` and `extensions` keys will be included in their Certification definition, any restrictions on their allowed values, and whether these keys will be optional, required, or conditionally included when generating a certification.
+If the `extensions` keys are used, the Certification definition specifies the additional extensions keys to be included in the `extensions` object, as discussed in section 7.4.2.

+The trust community also determines who will sign the certification, e.g. the app operator or another party.
+For example, a certification self-signed by a client app operator can be used to declare the intended use of the application within a trust community, while certifications signed by another party, such as the trust community administrator or an independent accreditor, can be used to assist servers in determining what a client application is authorized to do within a trust community.
+Note that a trust community could use such a certification to communicate the exchange purposes for which a particular client application operator has been approved.

-A client application or third party **MAY** construct a certification by constructing a signed JWT as detailed in this section.
-The certification **SHALL** contain the required header elements specified in [Section 7.1.3] of this guide and the JWT claims listed in the table below.
-The certification **SHALL** be signed by the client application operator or by a third party using the signature algorithm identified in the `alg` header of the certification and with the private key that corresponds to the public key listed in the client’s X.509 certificate identified in the `x5c` header of the certification.
+Using a Certification definition provided by the trust community, a client application or third party **MAY** generate a certification by constructing a signed JWT conforming to requirements of the certification definition and this section.
+The certification **SHALL** contain the required header elements specified in [Section 7.1.3] of this guide and the JWT claims listed in the certification definition.
+The certification **SHALL** be signed by the client application operator or by a third party, as specified in the certification definition, using the signature algorithm identified in the `alg` header of the certification and with the private key that corresponds to the public key listed in the signer’s X.509 certificate identified in the `x5c` header of the certification.

 Recognized Certification JWT claims and server processing rules for Certifications submitted by a client application are detailed in [UDAP Certifications and Endorsements for Client Applications](https://www.udap.org/udap-certifications-and-endorsements-stu1.html).

-A trust community **MAY** define additional keys to be included in the `extensions` object, as demonstrated in the example below.
+#### Certification template

 <table class="table">
   <thead>
-    <th colspan="3">Example Client Application Certification JWT Claims</th>
+    <th colspan="3">Template for Certification JWT Claims</th>
   </thead>
   <tbody>
     <tr>